wagner-wutzke/microservices/README.md

 ```

 ## Running the docker containers
 There are two possibilities to start the containers.
-First one is to use a Docker Compose file for starting all three services together and linking them.
+First one is to use a Docker Compose file for starting all three containers together and linking them properly.
 The second one is to start every single one manualy with a docker command.

 For the second approach, here are the Docker commands:
 ```sh